1977 anti-Tamil pogrom: Tamil Separatism and the quest for Tamil Eelam

 As early as 1972, S. J. V. Chelvanayakam had suggested that the Sri Lankan Tamils of the north and east may seek a separate state in response to the discrimination by the Sri Lankan government.
 In 1974, all major Tamil parties representing Tamils in the North east came under one forum (named as Tamil United Liberation Front - TULF).
-On 27 July 1975, Alfred Duraiappah, the Mayor of Jaffna and ruling party Sri Lanka Freedom Party (SLFP) orgernizer for Jaffna was shotdead allegally by Velupillai Prabhakaran, the government responded by re-arresting those it imprisoned earlier for anti-state activity, while others fled to India.
+On 27 July 1975, Alfred Duraiappah, the Mayor of Jaffna and ruling party Sri Lanka Freedom Party (SLFP) orgernizer for Jaffna was shot dead allegally by Velupillai Prabhakaran, the government responded by re-arresting those it imprisoned earlier for anti-state activity, while others fled to India.
 On 14 May 1976, at the first national convention of the TULF at Vadukoddai, presided over by Chelvanayakam unanimously adopted the political resolution, known as the Vaddukoddai Resolution: